 Credit card issuers are catching on

-This method for getting rewards is no secret, credit issuers are aware of consumers who use their offers strictly to leverage rewards.
-They also know that this method, while not illegal in any sense, is not financially beneficial to them and defeats the card offer purpose.
+This method for getting rewards is no secret, credit issuers are aware of consumers who use their offers to leverage rewards.
 Credit card promotions are intended to lock you into a commitment with the credit card issuer – so they can make money off your purchases and interest.
+Card issuers do not benefit from consumers opening and closing accounts, it’s not illegal in any sense but is certainly frowned upon.
 American Express recently added a new clause to their credit card terms to make it harder for credit card churners, it allows Amex to deny a new card user of the sign-on bonus.

 The new addition says: